AlcoholRehabHelp Logo

 • Slurred speech

-• Memory troubles, blackouts, and loss
+• Memory troubles and blackouts

 • Nausea and vomiting